America's Great Loop

 |At the end of the Atlantic ICW, we have an area known as "the New Jersey Intracoastal

-New York City and about 20 miles south of Sandy Hook Bay..
+New York City and the Hudson RIver and only about 22 miles south of Sandy Hook Bay..

 |Cruising the Intracoastal Waterway - ICW

 |www.captainjohn.org - Cruising America's Great Loop - Once Around Is Not Enough -

 |Reason #1, 2 & 3 you need two excellent pair of binoculars - One for you, one for your 1st Mate, or a spare.

 Often, especially at a distance, those tiny yellow stickers are very hard to see.

 |On the Gulf & Atlantic ICW